telliott99/MySwift2/chapter1/numbers.rst

 Added together, we get 0.

+Another way to look at this is to say that for a signed Int8 we add 2^p for all the positions p with a ``1`` from the 0th to the 6th position (right-to-left), and then add -2^7 for a ``1`` in the last spot on the left.

+Thus ``1000 0001`` is equal to -128 + 1 = -127.

 It's a little strange.

 We can see this more directly:

 .. sourcecode:: bash